Skip to main content

 Domain name data is distributed and/or delegated amongst several name servers.
 Often, the local DNS server doesn't hold all the data requested, even though local DNS servers do store (cache) answers to recent DNS queries.

-If the answer isn't cached, the local DNS server forwards the query to other DNS servers to get the data.
-This is known as recursive operation.
+If the answer isn't cached, the local DNS server utilises other DNS servers to get the answer.

-Although previous examples have used the nhs.uk domain, the resolving process works for any domain that is registered and in use.
-An HSCN-user’s DNS request for the IP address of www.microsoft.com would be resolved in the same way.
+Although our example uses the nhs.uk domain, the resolving process works for any domain that is registered and in use.
+An HSCN-user’s DNS request for the IP address of www.microsoft.com is resolved in the same way.

 Because DNS is a critical service on HSCN and on the Internet, multiple DNS servers are implemented for resilience at every stage in the resolution path.